AdiUser/SVG-Practise/README.md

 `var polygon = svg.polygon([[top right][bottom right][][]..])`

-Tne `polygon()` method takes array of x,y coordinates in anti-clockwise fashion.
+The `polygon()` method takes array of x,y coordinates in anti-clockwise fashion.
 You can also pass points in a comma (`,`) seperated string format if you like. eg :- `"14,32,35,76,34,42,75,21..."`